Education Law Counsel In The Hudson Valley

-With a diverse education law practice, our attorneys represent students and their families throughout the entire process, if needed.
-SRDD Law advocates for your child to ensure he/she receives an appropriate education in a healthy and safe environment.
+With a diverse education law practice, our attorneys represent students and their families throughout the entire process.
+Stenger, Roberts, Davis & Diamond, LLP (SRDD Law) advocates for your child to ensure he/she receives an appropriate education in a healthy and safe environment.

-We’ll help you understand your child’s rights, what services are available, and how to get your child the education he or she deserves.
-At Stenger, Roberts, Davis and Diamond (SRDD Law), we protect the rights of students throughout the entire Hudson valley area.
+We’ll help you understand your child’s rights, your options, and how to get your child the education he or she deserves.
+At SRDD Law, we protect the rights of students throughout the entire Hudson valley area.

 We have helped students with special needs including:

 - Attention Deficit Hyperactivity Disorder (ADD / ADHD)